Jpark99/Quantum_Security/QuantumGuard_ChatBot/README.md

 2. The client takes the public key and encapsulates it using Kyber512 encapsulation.
 The result is a private key and a ciphertext containing the private key.
 This ciphertext is sent to the server.
 3. The server receives the ciphertext and decapsulates it to obtain the private key shared with the client.

 Kyber is a Post-Quantum Key Encapsualtion Method (PQ-KEM), resistant to quantum computers.
 It is based on Learning with Errors (Lattice) problem, which is not efficiently solvable by any quantum algorithm for now.
-To learn more about Kyber or PQ-KEM, take a look here: https://blog.cloudflare.com/post-quantum-key-encapsulation/
+To learn more about Kyber or PQ-KEM, take a look here: [Deep dive into a post-quantum key encapsulation algorithm](https://blog.cloudflare.com/post-quantum-key-encapsulation/)

+_(source: [[Deep dive into a post-quantum key encapsulation algorithm](https://github.com/Jpark99/Quantum_Security/assets/10427379/00cd9bf7-794d-424d-a32a-e14660a7c50f)]() by Kamer Vishi on ResearchGate)_

 ![image](https://github.com/Jpark99/Quantum_Security/assets/10427379/00cd9bf7-794d-424d-a32a-e14660a7c50f)

-- To learn more about Kyber or PQ-KEM, take a look here: https://blog.cloudflare.com/post-quantum-key-encapsulation/

 ## Guide